 Yep.
 I don’t care if you work at a nonprofit or not-for-profit…I don’t care if you work for a B2B company…I don’t care if you are in construction and do projects for the state or federal government…I don’t care…

 Some of you are thinking: “What’s Dave talking about?
-Who thinks they don’t need Marketing?”
+Who thinks they don’t need marketing?”
 You’d be surprised at how many people think that.
-Plus you might be part of another faction who thinks that Marketing is Branding or Digital Marketing or Social Media.
-That contingent doesn’t realize the full potential of real Marketing.
+Plus, you might be part of another faction that thinks that marketing is branding or digital marketing or social media.
+That contingent doesn’t realize the full potential of real marketing.
 Or doesn’t understand the key principles.
 Or maybe just doesn’t want to do some of the less glamorous stuff related to marketing.

 - Marketing is about clearly defining your target audiences, knowing and outlining who you want to reach and influence.

 - Marketing includes realizing that who you market to is different than who you sell to…I’ll dig way deep into that subject on a rant dedicated to it in the future but suffice it to say that you need to look beyond the obvious target markets…then drill down those target markets through some serious segmentation that only happens with hard work, honesty, and courage.

 - Marketing involves leveraging marketing intel to find out what those target audiences want…what they think…what they perceive…